Rangers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in seven of their past 10 games and won two of those contests.
+- The Rangers have played as the favorite in seven of their past 10 games and have gone 3-4 in those contests.

-- When it comes to hitting the over, the Rangers and their opponents are 6-4-0 in their last 10 games with a total.
+- In their last 10 games with a total, the Rangers and their opponents are 6-4-0 when it comes to hitting the over.

-- There has not been a spread set for any of the Rangers' last 10 games.
-Texas' past four games have gone over the point total, and the average over/under during that streak was 8.4.
+- Sportsbooks have not set a spread for any of the Rangers' last 10 games.

 Explore More About This Game